-Positive experiences begin from birth - bath time is the ideal introduction to the aquatic environment.
+Positive experiences begin from birth - bath time is the ideal introduction to water and the aquatic environment.
 Parents and carers can encourage children to feel comfortable with water by playing and making bath time and other water-based activities fun.

 Royal Life Saving - Australia is targeting risk areas for toddler drowning deaths such as public pools.
-Lack of direct supervision of the parent or carer while the child was in the water has been the main factor in 70% of the drowning deaths at public pools.
+Lack of direct supervision of the parent or carer, while the child was in the water, has been the main factor in 70% of the drowning deaths at public pools.

-Keep Watch @ Public Pools is a public education program aimed to eliminate all drowning deaths and reduce the number of near drowning incidences that occur in aquatic leisure centres, public swimming centres and pools.
+Keep Watch @ Public Pools is a public education program aimed to eliminate all drowning deaths and reduce the number of near-drowning incidences that occur in aquatic leisure centres, public swimming centres and pools.

 Keep Watch @ Public Pools is targeted at parents and carers of children to help them understand the dangers of leaving your children unattended at the pool.